"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Conclusion

 \section{Conclusion}

 There is a lack of empirical studies examining end-users' explainability needs and behaviors around XAI explanations in real-world contexts.
-This is important to address in order to make AI systems more accessible and usable for more people.
-To address this gap, we designed a qualitative, descriptive, empirical study, and conducted 20 interviews with end-users of the Merlin bird identification app.
-Our research questions revolved around real-world needs and usage, with a goal to surface insights which can be utilized to improve the design of XAI explanations.
-We found surprising insights into the actionability with which people collaborate with the AI system and desire to use explanations to improve their collaboration.
-Further, our interviews with end-users of diverse domain and AI backgrounds revealed a creator-consumer gap in XAI, highlighting a need of participatory XAI design with end-users.
+This is important to address in order to make AI systems accessible, usable, and understandable for more people.
+In this work, we conducted a qualitative, descriptive, and empirical study with 20 end-users of the Merlin bird identification app.
+Our questions revolved around real-world needs and usage, with a goal to surface insights which can be utilized to improve the design of XAI explanations.
+We found interesting insights into the actionability with which participants collaborate with the AI system and desire to use explanations to improve their collaboration.
+We also gathered concrete feedback on four representative XAI approaches that could be potentially embedded into Merlin, finding that participants prefer part-based explanations that resemble human reasoning and explanations.
+Further, participants' feedback revealed a creator-consumer gap in XAI, highlighting a need of involving end-users in the XAI design process.
+Based on our findings, we provided recommendations for future XAI research and design.

 \begin{acks} We foremost thank our participants for generously sharing their time and experiences.
-We also thank Tristen Godfrey, Dyanne Ahn, and Klea Tryfoni for their help in interview transcription.
-Finally, we thank members of the Princeton HCI Lab and the Princeton Visual AI Lab, especially Amna Liaqat, for their thoughtful feedback.
+We also thank Tristen Godfrey, Dyanne Ahn, and Klea Tryfoni for their help in the interview transcription.
+Finally, we thank members of the Princeton HCI Lab and the Princeton Visual AI Lab, especially Amna Liaqat and Fannie Liu, and the anonymous reviewers for their thoughtful and helpful feedback.

 This material is based upon work partially supported by the National Science Foundation (NSF) under Grant No. 1763642 awarded to OR.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.
 We also acknowledge support from the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award (OR), Princeton SEAS Project X Fund (RF, OR), Princeton Center for Information Technology Policy (EW), Open Philanthropy (RF, OR), and NSF Graduate Research Fellowship (SK). \end{acks}